"I Thought I Didn’t Have a Good Voice" - 13 Facts We Gained from Asa's Interview

 Asa, real name Bukola Elemide, is known for having a soothing voice with which she creates unique evergreen songs but other than her music, not much is known about her.
 Well, on the latest episode of The Juice on NdaniTV with show host, Bolanle Olukanni, she shared quite a lot about herself and how she came into doing music.
 Some facts Asa shared in the interview were surprising and overall, inspirational.

-Here’s are 13 things we learned about Asa from the interview:
+Here’s are 13 things Facts we learned about Asa from the Juice interview:

-1. She’s a loner: Given how little is known of her, this might come as no surprise.
-But the quirky singer admitted to being a night owl who goes about by 3am just to enjoy some time alone away from stardom.
+1. She’s a loner: Given how little is known about Asa, this might come as no surprise but as a fact.
+But the quirky singer admitted to being a night owl who goes about by 3 am just to enjoy some time alone away from stardom.

-2. She hated secondary school: According to her, school at Federal Govenment College, Jos was torture.
+2. She hated secondary school: According to her, schooling at Federal Government College, Jos, was torture.
 After painting a picture of no food, cold environment, wicked seniors and snitching mates, the reasons for the hatred become apparent.

 She also made mention of going through an experience in JSS2 which made her decide not to keep ties with her classmates.